 Optimal health is more than simply what you eat.
 While whole foods are a cornerstone to achieving long-term health, it is not enough to optimize your health if you do not include other important practices, like relaxation, relationships, meditation, or regular exercise.
-Exercise to move your body on a consistent basis is a key strategy to help you optimize your health and avoid several chronic health problems.1,2 If you struggle with your health or suffer from some disability, you may believe that you are incapable of starting a new fitness program or even experience an adverse reaction to the thought of sweating.
+Exercise to move your body on a consistent basis is a key strategy to help you optimize your health and avoid several chronic health problems.1,2 If you struggle with your health or suffer from some disability, you may believe that you are incapable of starting a new fitness program.

 This may be because you assume that exercise consists only of lifting weights or long-distance running.
 The reality is that any type of fitness program is beneficial for you so long as you engage in your fitness program consistently.
 Working with a professional personal fitness trainer will give the additional guidance, inspiration and support to do it consistently.2 The key to exercise is finding the best type of movement for your body and lifestyle.